Aredelya/4o-Preservation/README.md

 - You can disable this feature globally with `CHATBOT_ENABLE_WEB_SEARCH=0`.

 ## Sending images and files

-Yes—this project supports file inputs:
+Yes—this project supports file inputs and image generation:

 - **CLI**
   - `/image ./photo.jpg What is in this image?`